decentralized-identity/linked-vp/spec/spec.md

 ## Status of This Document

-Linked Verifiable Presentations is a draft specification under development within the [Decentralized Identity Foundation](https://identity.foundation) (DIF), and designed to incorporate the requirements and learnings from related work of the most active industry players into a shared specification that meets the collective needs of the community.
+Linked Verifiable Presentation is a draft specification under development within the [Decentralized Identity Foundation](https://identity.foundation) (DIF), and designed to incorporate the requirements and learnings from related work of the most active industry players into a shared specification that meets the collective needs of the community.
 This spec is regularly updated to reflect relevant changes, and we encourage active engagement